 School of Historical, Philosophical, and Religious Studies

-When I taught this course in a classroom, it always seemed to be that the students did not want to spend their time taking notes.
+When I taught this course in a classroom, it always seemed to me that the students did not want to spend their time taking notes.
 They wanted to listen and think about the material, and they wanted to ask questions and take part in a discussion.
 The problem was that they did not have enough of an understanding of the material prior to the lecture for this to be possible.

 The standard scholarly works provide the wrong kind of explanation.
 These works are narrowly focused on a period within the history or on a specific text or texts.
 Beginning students find such detailed analysis and argument difficult to comprehend because so much of it presupposes a general understanding of the lines of thought that define the ancient philosophical tradition.

 The standard anthologies are the traditional alternative, but they do not provide enough explanation for beginning students.
 They provide brief introductory remarks, and these remarks are almost always too brief to provide the understanding beginning students need.

 Here are the typos I know.
-Please report others, and I will add them to the list.
+Please report others, I will add them to the list.

 5: "In spite the" should be "In spite of the"